From Letters to Words and Back: Invertible Coding of Stationary Measures: Normalized transport

-yields a probability measure $P_Y$ for any probability measure $P_X$.
-As shown in \cite{Debowski10, Debowski21}, mapping (\ref{PlainInverse}) does not preserve stationarity (it is not true that $P_X\in\mathbb{S}_X\implies P_Y\in\mathbb{S}_Y$) but, for a quasi-periodic code $g$, it preserves the AMS property ($P_X\in\mathbb{A}_X\implies P_Y\in\mathbb{A}_Y$).
+yields a~probability measure $P_Y$ for any probability measure $P_X$.
+As shown in \cite{Debowski10, Debowski21}, mapping (\ref{PlainInverse}) does not preserve stationarity (it is not true that $P_X\in\mathbb{S}_X\implies P_Y\in\mathbb{S}_Y$) but, for a~quasi-periodic code $g$, it preserves the AMS property ($P_X\in\mathbb{A}_X\implies P_Y\in\mathbb{A}_Y$).
 Suppose now that function $g:\Omega_X\to\Omega_Y$ is injective but not necessarily surjective.
 Then for measure transport

-measure $P_X$ fails to be a probability measure for a probability measure $P_Y$ when $P_Y(g(\Omega_X))<P_Y(\Omega_Y)$.
-For example, for a comma-separated code $f$ with separator $c$, we have
+measure $P_X$ fails to be a~probability measure for a~probability measure $P_Y$ when $P_Y(g(\Omega_X))<P_Y(\Omega_Y)$.
+For example, for a~comma-separated code $f$ with separator $c$, we have

-However, if we start with a probability measure $P_X$ then mapping (\ref{Plain}) is the inverse of mapping (\ref{PlainInverse}).
+However, if we start with a~probability measure $P_X$ then mapping (\ref{Plain}) is the inverse of mapping (\ref{PlainInverse}).
 In the following, mapping (\ref{PlainInverse})--(\ref{Plain}) is called the plain transport.

-The goal of this paper is to propose an alternative to the plain transport that preserves both stationarity and ergodicity.
-This alternative seems to work only for self-avoiding codes.
-We notice that it suffices to normalize construction (\ref{Plain}) to obtain a stationary ergodic probability measure on $(\Omega_X,\mathcal{J}_X)$ from a stationary ergodic probability measure on $(\Omega_Y,\mathcal{J}_Y)$.
+As we have said, the plain transport, under some conditions on the infinitary code $g$, preserves the AMS property but it does not preserve the stationarity.
+The stationary means of the corresponding AMS measures are linked by a mapping that differs to (\ref{PlainInverse})--(\ref{Plain}).
+In fact, this stationarity-preserving mapping is not very complicated but it seems to work mostly for self-avoiding codes.
+Inspired by the result of \cite{ChenMoy59}, we notice that it suffices to normalize construction (\ref{Plain}) to obtain a~stationary ergodic probability measure on $(\Omega_X,\mathcal{J}_X)$ from a~stationary ergodic probability measure on $(\Omega_Y,\mathcal{J}_Y)$.
 This normalized mapping can be inverted using previous results of \cite{Debowski10, Debowski21}.

-Before we state the appropriate theorem, we need a few definitions. \begin{definition}[spread] For a measurable function $g:\Omega_X\to\Omega_Y$, the spreads are the random variables
+Before we state the appropriate theorem, we need a~few definitions. \begin{definition}[spread] For a~measurable function $g:\Omega_X\to\Omega_Y$, the spreads are defined as random variables

 where random variable $L_g(x^{\mathbb{Z}})$ is the quasi-period. \end{definition} Notice that $0\le G_g(B)\le L_g$, whereas $L_g\ge 1$.

 We also distinguish two subclasses of AMS measures

 Let $Z\in\klam{X,Y}$.
 Subsequently, we use